GuilleAngulo/won-games-client/README.md

 - `test:watch`: runs jest in watch mode
 - `storybook`: runs storybook on `localhost:6006`
 - `build-storybook`: create the build version of storybook
+- `generate`: creates the scaffolding of a component, including: index.tsx, styles.ts, test.tsx and stories.tsx
+- `typecheck`: checks typescript along the code

 ## Learn More